MIT-UOK/Exposition-magazine-2023/docs/magazine/interviews/peter-d-almeida.md

 myself and then being able to step up and lead others.
 I did not wait for someone to tell me or offer me a hierarchical position.

-Q: You are renowned for your roles in the Sri Lankan media and entertainment industry.
+## You are renowned for your roles in the Sri Lankan media and entertainment industry.
 In which ways has that industry molded who you are as a person?

 I am not sure whether the industry has molded me as such.
 But what I draw from being in that world is storytelling.